4 MIN READ

 Asking questions like these is a valuable way of understanding the new idea, and of challenging it to ensure that all of the relevant aspects of it have been considered before any work begins on implementing it.
 To get the most out of this approach, it's important that the questions are asked in a systematic and comprehensive way.

 That's why it’s worth going through a comprehensive, systematic questioning exercise every time you explore a new idea.
 Starbursting is useful way of doing this.

 Starbursting is a form of brainstorming that focuses on generating questions rather than answers.
 It can be used iteratively, with further layers of questioning about the answers to the initial set of questions.
 For example, a colleague suggests a new design of ice skating boot.
 One question you ask might be “Who is the customer?”
 Answer: "Skaters".
 But you need to go further than this to ensure that you target your promotions accurately: “What kind of skaters?”
 Answer: "Those who do a lot of jumping, who need extra support", and so on.
 This would help focus the marketing, for example to competition ice dancers and figure skaters, rather than ice rinks that buy boots to hire out to the general public.

 The best way to see the power of this simple but effective technique is to think of a product, challenge or issue to work on, and follow these steps:

-Download our free worksheet and print it out or take a large sheet of paper, draw a large six-pointed star in the middle, and write your idea, product or challenge in the centre.
+Download our free template and print it out or take a large sheet of paper, draw a large six-pointed star in the middle, and write your idea, product or challenge in the center.

 Write the words "Who", "What", "Why," "Where," "When," and "How" at the tip of each point of the star.